nestauk/flow-temp-toolkit/src/case_studies/loop-trial.md

 ---
 The vast majority of users could reduce their boiler flow temperature given simple, tailored guidance.

-80% of those who viewed the instructions stage of the tool reported changing their boiler settings.
+80% of those who's boilers were appropriate for the instructions reported changing their boiler settings.
 The mean rating for ease of use was 4.8 out of 5.

 When presented with the choice of leaving the app or viewing further guidance on heating, 86% of users opted to view personalised heating guidance instead of leaving the prototype.